weigert/t-pose/README.md

 2. Warp triangulation onto image B, also by optimizing a cost function (preserving topology)
 3. Compute fundamental matrix, unproject points, visualize mesh

+Alternatively, you can generate triangulations for image A and B and use a two-way consistent warping (with barycentrics) to improve the warping quality and make it converge more consistently.

 ![triangulation](https://github.com/weigert/t-pose/blob/main/screenshots/triangulate.gif)

 ![warping](https://github.com/weigert/t-pose/blob/main/screenshots/warp.gif)